 Attracted by dance and cabaret from a very young age, and to escape poverty, at 14 she danced in a troupe, then at 16 left for New York, it was finally in 1925, spotted by a rich American woman who puts on a show in France - the Revue Nègre - that she arrives in Paris.
 Her success was immediate.

-Avant-garde, she doesn’t care about conventions and follows her convictions; the first international Black star, she sung all over the world, and she used her fame many times to defend what seemed right to her.
+Avant-garde, she didn't care about conventions and followed her convictions; the first international Black star, she sung all over the world, and she used her fame many times to defend what seemed right to her.

 Thus, she helped the French Resistance during the Second World War, later, she militated against racism in the world.
 Therefore, she adopted 12 children of different nationalities.

 She was also, alongside Martin Luther King for the Civil Rights Movement.